Articles on basic care and considerations for new or prospective owners.

 Is A Hedgehog For Me?

-- To have to provide a regular source of appropriate, high quality food and clean water.
+- To have to research and then provide a daily source of appropriate, high quality food and clean water.

 - You will get poked.
 Even the best hedgehogs have off days.